tomi/btc-price-guessing-game/README.md

 ## Environment variables

-Frontend:

-- `VITE_API_BASE_URL`: The base url of the API for build & deploy
-- `CYPRESS_APP_URL`: The url of the frontend for e2e tests

-There's a `.env-example` which contains local dev values for these.
+There's a `.env-example` file which contains the required env variables and local dev values for these.
 To use it run:

 ```bash
 cp .env-example .env